-In 2018-19 the District partnered with SaferWatch and the Broward Sheriff's Office (BSO) to provide opportunities for students, parents, and teachers to send non-emergency text, photo, video, and audio tips from a smartphone to the District and BSO.
+In 2018-19 the District partnered with SaferWatch and the BSO to provide opportunities for students, parents, and teachers to send non-emergency text, photo, video, and audio tips from a smartphone to the District and BSO.

-The state legislation promotes the FortifyFL reporting app, which allows individuals to instantly report suspicious activity to appropriate law enforcement agencies and school officials.
-The smartphone app is supported by the Florida Department of Education (FLDOE).
+State legislation promotes the FortifyFL reporting app, which allows individuals to instantly report suspicious activity to appropriate law enforcement agencies and school officials.
+The smartphone app is supported by the FLDOE.
 Both FortifyFL and SaferWatch can be downloaded at the Apple App Store and Google Play.